Pediatric Brachial Plexus and Nerve Clinic

 The pediatric Brachial Plexus and Nerve Clinic at Children’s Hospital focuses on early intervention and treatment of injuries to this nerve network in the upper body.
 Our approach provides healing and recovery through therapy, with a pathway to surgery if needed.

-Our rare but proven early intervention plan can help some children avoid future surgery, saving your family time and hospital costs.
-About 80 percent of our patients recover with no surgery.
+Our early intervention plan can help some children avoid future surgery, saving your family time and hospital costs.

-Our team approach to care means your child has access to Vanderbilt’s specially trained experts in Neurosurgery, Neuromuscular Disorders, Hand and Upper Extremity Surgery, Occupational Therapy, Orthopaedics and Shoulder Surgery.
+Our team approach to care means your child has access to Vanderbilt’s specially trained experts in Neurosurgery, Neuromuscular Disorders, Hand and Upper Extremity Surgery, Occupational Therapy, Orthopaedics, Shoulder Surgery, and Plastic and Reconstructive Surgery.

-We educate you and your family physician about the best injury management and recovery practices to help your child heal sooner.
+We educate you and your family physician about the best injury management and recovery practices.

-Our clinic follows your child as they grow.
-We find and treat ongoing challenges of brachial plexus injuries with therapy and treatments that match their age and development level.
+We find and treat ongoing challenges of brachial plexus injuries and limb development with therapy and treatments that match their age and development level.